catalyst518/AutoML-685-622/README.md

-# 📄 Document question answering template
+# AutoML for Classification Tasks

 A simple Streamlit app that runs machine learning classification algorithms on a user uploaded dataset.